Coastal Carolina 36, Richmond 15

 Coastal Carolina 36, Richmond 15: Alex Ross passed for one touchdown and ran for another to lead the host Chanticleers into the FCS quarterfinals.

 De‘Angelo Henderson rushed for 134 yards and a score as Coastal Carolina (12-1) bounced back from a 15-14 loss to Liberty in the regular-season finale that spoiled its perfect record.
-Ross threw for 171 yards and rushed for 52, capping a 22-point third quarter with a 1-yard run to send the seventh-seeded Chanticleers into a matchup with North Dakota State.
+Ross threw for 171 yards and rushed for 52, capping a 22-point third quarter with a 1-yard run to send the seventh-seeded Chanticleers into a matchup with either North Dakota State or South Dakota State.

 Michael Strauss finished 27-of-53 for 402 yards with a pair of TDs and two interceptions for the Spiders (9-5), who mauled Morgan State 46-24 in their playoff opener.
-Brian Brown had eight catches for 181 yards and two scores and Reggie Diggs added eight receptions for 140 yards.
+Brian Brown had eight catches for 181 yards and two scoring passes and Reggie Diggs added eight receptions for 140 yards.

 Leading 6-0 courtesy of two field goals from Alex Catron, Coastal Carolina put together an 11-play, 58-yard drive culminating with Ross’ 13-yard pass to tight end Craig Weick with 33 seconds left in the first half to take a 14-0 lead into the break.
 Andre Johnson extended the lead on a 9-yard TD run less than three minutes into the third quarter and it appeared the rout was on.